strmlineapp-ux/agileflow/docs/design-system.md

 ### 3. Compact Search Input
 This pattern provides a clean, minimal interface for search functionality, especially in UIs where space is a consideration or a full search bar is not always needed.

-- **Trigger:** Clicking a search icon (`search`).
 - **Interaction:**
-  - The search icon is replaced by an inline search input field, with the search icon now appearing inside the input's bounds to maintain context.
+  - The search input field is always present within its container (e.g., a popover) but may be visually understated.
   - The input field appears with a transparent background and no borders or box-shadow, to maintain a minimal, "inline text" look.
-  - The input field automatically gains focus.
 - **Behavior:**
+  - The input field **must** automatically gain focus as soon as its parent popover or container becomes visible.
+This is achieved using a `useEffect` hook that triggers `searchInputRef.current?.focus()` after a short `setTimeout` (e.g., 100ms) to ensure the element is rendered and ready.
   - Typing into the field filters the relevant content on the page in real-time.
-  - Clicking outside the input (`onBlur`) when it is empty will cause it to revert back to the simple search icon.
-If the field contains text, it remains visible.
 - **Application:** Used for filtering lists of icons, users, or other filterable content within popovers and other compact spaces.

 ---